SVCE-ACM/A-December-of-Algorithms-2021/README.md

    - Two routes are said to be equal if their sets of component roads are equal.
    - You need to determine the maximum number of days the marathon needs to be held such that every route travelled is different.
    - Two arrays `A` and `B` which define a bidirectional road connecting intersections `Ai` and `Bi`.

-   #### Rules:
-  - The first line of input contains a pair of space-separated integers, X (the number of intersections) and  Y (the number of roads), respectively.
-  - Each line i of the X subsequent lines contains a pair of space-separated integers,Ai and Bi, defining a bidirectional road connecting intersections Ai and Bi.
-  - Each bidirectional road connects 2 distinct intersections (i.e., no road connects an intersection to itself).
-  - Each pair of intersections is directly connected by no more than 1 road.

   <p align="center"><img src="https://c.tenor.com/gkfAjgzEulcAAAAC/ant-ants.gif" /></p>

    #### Sample Input/Output